thomasdullien/heap_history_viewer/README.md

  - Useable.
 This will take some time.

 Instructions for the moment:
- - Build using stock QtCreator
+ - Build using stock QtCreator.
+ - You will need:
+    libgflags-dev mesa-common-dev libqt4-opengl-dev
  - The current trunk will simply try to load /tmp/heap.json - use the enclosed json file as an example.